-The emergency powers effect a wide range of issues including; shutting down utilities and other basic services, requiring residents to evacuate the condominium property, powers to contract for repairs and debris removal, powers to borrow money to fund emergency repairs, and powers regarding assessments for emergency repairs.
-Condominium owners, residents, and Association board members should consider all legal implications when creating a hurricane preparedness plan.
+Residents and the condominium association Board Members also need to be aware that Florida Statutes, 718.1265 grants the condominium ssociation emergency powers in the event a state of emergency is declared.
+The emergency powers are in place to help protect the safety of persons and property and address a wide range of issues including; shutting down utilities and other basic services, requiring residents to evacuate the condominium property, powers to contract for repairs and debris removal, powers to borrow money to fund emergency repairs, and powers regarding assessments for emergency repairs.

 Should you have any questions regarding condominium association hurricane preparedness and the legal implications involved, Law Office of Ryan S. Shipp, PLLC and its team of West Palm Beach Florida Community Association Attorneys are here to help you with all of your Florida condominium association needs.
 Call us today @ 561.699.0399 to set-up an appointment to come visit us at our Lantana, Florida office location.
+We serve the entire State of Florida.

 You may be interested in seeing some of our other legal posts on Florida Community Associations.
 For your convenience, please see links below.